XamarinUniversity/build2018-labs/lab1/README.md

 ```csharp
 entries.ItemTapped += OnItemTapped;
 ```

-3. Add the `OnItemTapped` method - you can auto-generate it with Visual Studio (just right-click on the method name with the red-underline and select **Quick Actions and Refactorings...** > **Generate Method**) or type it yourself using a standard event handler signature with an `ItemTappedEventArgs`.
+3. Add the `OnItemTapped` method; you can auto-generate it with Visual Studio (right-click on the method name with the red-underline and select **Quick Actions and Refactorings...** > **Generate Method**) or type it yourself using a standard event handler signature with an `ItemTappedEventArgs`.

 4. Get the item you have tapped on from the passed `ItemTappedEventArgs` - it's in the `Item` property and cast it to a `NoteEntry` object.